On Death

 in a feeling of time as a solid shore of age

-shaping their every move.
+shaping every move.

 So tell me, who is the ‘you’